woman in white dress dancing on stage Personal Connection With Your Character

 So, we need to regularly practice moving our body, using our vocal apparatus, and training our brains to have focus and awareness.

 If you don’t think focus and awareness are important, go and check out my post on Concentration For Actors.
-You will discover that concentration is actually the foundation of any good acting practice.
+You will discover that concentration is actually the foundation of any good acting practice, whether you’re using the Stanislavski method or other Stanislavski techniques.

 Do you want to know why this information might push your work to a level most actors only dream of getting to?